oopsmonk/documentation/getting-started/1.5/accounts/seeds.md

 ## Checksums

-Checksums are often appended to addresses and seeds in user interfaces such as wallets to help you to detect typos.
+Checksums are often appended to seeds and addresses in user interfaces such as [wallets](../accounts/wallets.md) to help you to detect typos.

-BIP-39 and Bech32 already contain a checksum for seeds and addresses, respectively.
+BIP-39 and Bech32 already contain a checksum for seeds and addresses, respectively, so there is no need to implement any further.

 ## Next steps

 Learn about the [addresses](../accounts/addresses.md) that belong to seeds.

-To simplify the process of securing your seed, sending messages, and managing your account, you can use a [wallet](../accounts/wallets.md).